merlinrabens/nstats/README.md

 This IRI extension (IXI) provides a mechanism for continuously checking health of your [IRI](https://github.com/iotaledger/iri) node's neighbors.

 ## What it Does
 The extension monitors the no. of transactions that are mutually exchanged between your node your neighbor nodes.
 When a particular neighbor sends not enough transactions anymore (e.g. due to an outage or a network problem), his average transaction rate will fall below a configurable threshold which triggers the automatic removal of this particular neighbor.
-The removal will remain until the next restart of your IRI node or until you add the removed neighbors by invoking the corresponding API command..
+Removed neighbors are checked for availability every 10 seconds.
+If a removed neighbor node is up, it will be added again.
+Removed neighbors are checked up to 24 hrs until they are given up.

 ## Setup
 Create subfolder `nstats` in your `ixi` folder and copy `package.json` and `index.js` into the new folder.